 SENSEI: (sen - say) teacher; Sen means "before" and Sei means "born."
 The literal meaning of the Japanese word is "one who is born before"; thus, the one who is born before you is your teacher.
 This refers less to chronological age (some of my teachers have been young enough to be my children) than to the teacher's wisdom: In spiritual terms he or she is my elder, and thus my teacher.

-MY MISSION: To experience fulfilling relationships, a healthy body & mindset, financial independence, and live my life unapologetically!
+MY MISSION: To increase and enhance the lives of women globally while living my life unapologetically!
 MY VISION & INTENTION: To use everything I've learned about true inner Strength and share it with others to enhance and increase the quality of life for women around the world!
 MY WHY: I know the power of getting out from under the belief that being victimized made me a victim.
-People will inflict atrocities towards others to keep from looking at their own pain.
 When we live our lives in victim and vengeance mode, our mind is never truly free.
-When our minds are not free, we continually tell ourselves "we aren’t good enough, smart enough, or talented enough" because what we’re actually doing is enforcing a belief that what happened, happened because we were too weak to prevent it; this makes us feel powerless.
-Forgiveness begins within; forgiving our “self” for believing we have to stay in that mindset!
-This is the true power of forgiveness, this is the ability we all have, this is the inner strength that I am so passionate about teaching other women!
+When our minds are not free, we continually tell ourselves "we aren’t good enough, smart enough, or talented enough" (aka The Impostor Syndrome) because what we’re actually doing is enforcing a belief that what happened, happened because we were too weak to prevent it; this makes us feel powerless.
+I'm here to remind you that you are anything but powerless!